 No. The "poverty line" differs by family size, composition, and age of the head of household.
-But, the poverty line does NOT differ by location.
-A family of four earning less than \$24,000/year is considered equally "in poverty" whether they live in Harlingen or Austin, even though the costs for basic expenses differs dramatically.
+But, the poverty line does NOT differ by location for the 48 contiguous states.
+A family of four earning less than \$25,000/year is considered equally "in poverty" whether they live in Harlingen or Austin, even though the costs for basic expenses differs dramatically.